CONVICTION REGARDING GOD’S PROGRAM FOR THE FUTURE KEEPS US SPIRITUALLY ALERT

 FAITH – Grab on to God’s promises and hold them tightly; exercise our faith; don’t be conformed to the world’s thinking with what it has to say about priorities and security and material possessions and living for self

-c. (:10-12) Faithful Father – Godly example and discipleship training of a
+- (:10-12) Faithful Father – Godly example and discipleship training of a Father with vision

 Paul demonstrated that he was an excellent role model in this important area of loving the brethren; How are we doing in expending ourselves to serve our brothers and sisters?